 Before we get into our normal discussion, we'll take time to prepare for a storytelling exercise about our background, history, family, and how these make us who we are.
-This is an adaptation of George Ella Lyon's "Where I'm From" poem and poetry project.
-Fill out the blanks in the document provided and later in our breakout groups, we'll share these as an act of closing.
+Perhaps consider any ways your answers might now be different after taking Hidden No More.
+This is an adaptation of George Ella Lyon's "Where I'm From" poetry project.
+Fill out the blanks in the document provided and later in our breakout groups, we'll share as we close.
 A blank version of the poem can be found HERE - please save a copy and fill it out!

 - General: What significant feelings, thoughts, reactions, or questions emerged while listening to this lecture?
-If something stuck out to you personally, you can share it now. - Media Representation: This period saw a rise in Asians/Asian Americans in popular media more Asians in "normal" roles (which would've gone to white actors before, e.g. Persuasion, Killing Eve, Quantico, Searching) as well as Asian-specific stories (e.g. Crazy Rich Asians, Shang-Chi, The Farewell, Everything Everywhere All At Once).
+If something stuck out to you personally, you can share it now. - Media Representation: This period saw a rise in Asians/Asian Americans in popular media more Asians in "normal" roles (given to white actors in the past, e.g. Persuasion, Killing Eve, Quantico, Searching) as well as Asian-specific stories (e.g. Crazy Rich Asians, Shang-Chi, The Farewell, Everything Everywhere All At Once).
 What impact has this had, or have you observed?
+What are the fruits or limits of increased representation?

-• Discrimination and Violence: Asians/Asian Americans have been the victims of violence from fellow Americans as well as the government itself.
-What is distinct/unique about these new instances compared to the historical examples we've seen?
-What is similar to those past examples?
+• Discrimination and Violence: Asians/Asian Americans have been victims of violence from fellow Americans and the government itself.
+Are there ways these acts are distinct/different from the historical examples we've seen?
+Are there ways these are similar to those past examples?